Boston University Prevention of Mother-to-Child Transmission Integration Project (BUPIP)

-- Boston University Prevention of Mother-to-Child Transmission Integration Project (BUPIP): Mother-to-child transmission of HIV is the leading cause of HIV infection in children under 15 in Zambia.
+Mother-to-child transmission of HIV is the leading cause of HIV infection in children under 15 in Zambia.
 The CGHD works closely with the Government of Zambia in the Southern Province to provide technical assistance to the health system to support prevention of mother-to-child transmission (PMTCT) of HIV.
 Through this work, a CGHD team assesses each health facility and district-level management team to determine the human resource, technical, logistical, commodity, and infrastructure capacity and unmet needs.
 Based on the assessments, specific technical support, supplies, construction, training, and/or mentoring is provided to each health facility or management team to facilitate and improve PMTCT services throughout the province.
 In addition, BUPIP supports an extensive community outreach program to promote broader access to PMTCT services.

 |Principal Investigator||Donald M. Thea|